 COMPREHENSIVE INCOME (LOSS)

-The Company utilizes SFAS No. 130, "Reporting Comprehensive Income".
-SFAS No. 130 establishes standards for reporting and presentation of comprehensive income (loss) and its components in a full set of financial statements.
 Comprehensive income (loss) primarily consists of net income (loss) and unrealized gains and losses from available-for-sale marketable securities.
 Comprehensive income (loss) is presented in the consolidated statements of stockholders' equity and comprehensive loss.

 SEGMENT AND GEOGRAPHIC INFORMATION